Sources

 penalized.

-There is strong demand for localized expatriates since they have already gone through the difficult
+There is strong demand for localized expatriates since they have

-period of acclimatization and have proven success.
+already gone through cultural acclimatization and have proven success.
 The suitability of this group for management

-positions varies tremendously from candidate to candidate.
+positions varies from candidate to candidate.

 7. Full Expatriates